-Since the start of 2018, at least 54 law enforcement officers across the U.S. have died while on duty -- with 33 of the deaths caused by gunfire.
+Since the start of 2018, at least 64 law enforcement officers across the U.S. have died while on duty — with 36 of those deaths caused by gunfire.

 Roughly 135 cops died in 2016, making it the deadliest year for police officers in at least five years, Fox News found.
 While there were fewer deaths in 2017, the numbers weren’t much better: a total of 129 officers died last year.
 And 46 of those were caused by gunfire.

 Sacramento County Sheriff’s Department Deputy Mark Stasyuk, 27, was fatally shot on Sept.
 17.

 Along with another officer, Stasyuk was responding to a disturbance call at a local business around 2 p.m.
 The officers were given “no indication that the suspect was armed or dangerous,” the Sacramento County Sheriff’s Department said in a news release.

 The other officer was also shot during the altercation with the suspect, who has been caught, but is expected to recover.

 Stasyuk had been with the force for more than four years, according to the Sacramento Bee.

 A GoFundMe account has been set up by family members to help his new wife.

 Sedgwick County Deputy Robert Kunze III was fatally shot on Sept.
 16 during an altercation with a suspect.
 The 41-year-old was a 12-year veteran of the police department in Kansas.